-Petitions to enroll are explained in the Concurrent Enrollment Brochure , which includes information on course fees, drop schedules, credit status, refunds, and withdrawals.
-For UCLA Department and School approval requirements, click here .
-Information also is available through UCLA Extension Registration/Student Services (310) 825-9971.
+Petitions to enroll are explained in the Concurrent Enrollment Brochure, which includes information on course fees, drop schedules, credit status, refunds, and withdrawals.
+For UCLA Department and School approval requirements, click here.
+Information also is available by calling Student and Alumni services at (800) 825-9971.

 For the Summer Quarter, Extension courses numbered 1-199 are priced in concert with offerings of UCLA Summer Sessions.
 For further information about UCLA Summer sessions visit www.summer.ucla.edu.

 To plan your schedule and check space availability, please consult the UCLA Schedule of Classes at http://www.registrar.ucla.edu/.

 For medical school academic planning go to http://career.ucla.edu/.